extremq/artificial-unintelligence/README.md

 Nothing was out of reach for these algorithmic beings.

 Humans became more and more dependent on machines.
-They considered machines an evolution step, something that we shall transition into.
+They considered machines to be an evolution step, something that we shall transition into.

 However, these wonderful, error-prone machines weren't as great as they